Application of the aperiodic defect model to a negatively charged monovacancy in phosphorene: Introduction

-Most computational investigations of point defects employ density functional theory (DFT) within the periodic supercell approach, where the defect placed in a large cell is periodically repeated.\cite{Freysoldt2014Review} While this approach has proven successful, it inherently introduces artificial periodicity of the defect causing non-physical interactions.
+Most computational investigations of point defects employ density functional theory (DFT) within the periodic supercell approach.\cite{Freysoldt2014Review} While this approach has proven successful, it inherently introduces artificial periodicity of the defect causing non-physical interactions.
 The associated finite-size effects may compromise the description of isolated defects and slow down convergence to the thermodynamic limit.
 Particularly problematic are charged defects, whose periodization requires an unphysical compensating background.\cite{Freysoldt2009ChargeCorrection,Lany2008FiniteSizeErrors} Another challenge is description of defects beyond DFT.
 In contrast to DFT, wavefunction-based approaches, such as coupled cluster theory, offer a systematically improvable methodology, but for large supercells they quickly become computationally prohibitive.
 To address this issue, embedding strategies have been proposed that restrict the computationally expensive high-level correlated treatment to the defect region, while the environment is represented by a lower-level description.\cite{Govind1998,Kluner,Birkenheuer2006,Jacob08,Hozoi2009,de_lara-castells2011,bygrave2012,Manby2012,Libisch2014,Stoyanova2014,masur2016,Sun2016,Goodpaster2014,Jacob2014,Welborn2016,Libisch2017,usvyat18,Chulhai2018,Fertitta2018,Zhu2019,usvyat20,Lacombe2020,Cui2020,Jones2020,Pham2020,schaefer21,Hegely,Ma2021,christlmaier21,Berkelbach21,WachterLehn2022,Nusspickel2022}

 In this work, we study the negatively charged monovacancy in phosphorene using the recently developed aperiodic defect model (ADM).\cite{Lavroff2025_JCP_ADM} In contrast to the supercell model, the ADM describes a single defect embedded in an otherwise non-defective crystal.
 It thus avoids the artificial periodicity of the supercell calculations and lifts the necessity for the compensating background charge and the associated corrections.
 In the absence of the spurious long-range defect–defect interactions the convergence towards the thermodynamic limit is expected to be faster.
 Furthermore, since the ADM reduces the problem to an effective molecular-like calculation, it enables application of highly accurate molecular quantum-chemical methodologies for the description of both ground and excited states.